AgentO3/manual-to-automated/README.md

   - No ROI on code until it's in production
   - Customers and stakeholders like to see progress
   - Hard to know your code works right without a production workload and data
-  - Nothing makes us happier then seeing our work being used
+  - Nothing makes us happier than seeing our work being used
 - What's the deal with deployments?
   - Commandline tools are hard to setup
-  - Also they don't scale well to teams
+  - Also they don't scale well past a couple of team members
-  - It's anti-social
+  - It's anti-social, unless your pair programming
 - What can we do to make deployments awesome?
   - Use ChatOps
     - It makes tools accessible to all